wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 For each of these 827 movies, we want to build a model that uses the script to correctly predict if they are action movies.
-The exciting part is that then we can apply the same model to new movies that we don't know anything about to figure out if they should be called action movies
+The exciting part is that then we can apply the same model to new movies that we don't know anything about to figure out if they should be called action movies.

 ### Bag of words